Esri/inspire_open_data/gdb-encoding/GeodatabaseEncoding.md

 INSPIRE defines the conceptual model using UML.

-In this encoding rule, we take a two-step approach, where we apply model transformations on the level of the conceptual model.
+In this Encoding Rule, we take a two-step approach, where we apply model transformations on the level of the conceptual model.
 This model can then be encoded in Geodatabase using the general schema and instance conversion rules laid out in the next sections.

 ### Types